learningOrchestra/mlToolKits/readme.md

 * visualizer - Visualize cluster state, including machines, up microservices, resources, etc
 * images - Private image repository to store images for own projects
-* database_primary - Main database, used to read and write data
+* database primary - Main database, used to read and write data
-* database_secondary - Database used in downtime database_primary , used only to read
+* database secondary - Database used in downtime database_primary , used only to read
-* database_arbiter - Manage the database replica set, setting database_primary and database_secondary
+* database arbiter - Manage the database replica set, setting database_primary and database_secondary
-* database_api - Service used to download and handling files in database
+* database api - Service used to download and handling files in database
-* sparkmaster - Manager of spark cluster
+* spark master - Manager of spark cluster
-* sparkworker - Worker of spark cluster
+* spark worker - Worker of spark cluster
 * projection - Make projections of stored files in database using spark cluster
+* data type handler - Change fields file type between number and text
+* model builder - Create a prediction model from pre-processed files using spark cluster

 ## Tools and techniques used in this project